 - record of the competence and training of key personnel, a description of your building and water system - including a schematic drawing of your existing water system - and an asset register

 - any hazard identified as posing a potential risk

 - any control measures in place to control risks also known as a “written scheme of control”

-- records of the monitoring results and inspection and checks carried out
+- records of the monitoring results, inspections, and checks carried out on the water system

 - procedure to review the risk assessment regularly, particularly when there is reason to suspect it is no longer valid

 SMS Environmental are Legionella risk assessment specialists and offer service packages to monitor and manage the risk of Legionella.